-Participants aged 12 and over, who were examined in the morning session and had completed at least a 9-hour fast, were asked to participate in an oral glucose tolerance test (OGTT).
+Participants aged 12 and older, who were examined in the morning session and had completed at least a 9-hour fast, were asked to participate in an oral glucose tolerance test (OGTT).
 After the initial blood draw, they were asked to drink 75 grams of dextrose (10 oz of glucose solution) within 10 minutes.
-Two hours later, a second blood sample was drawn.
+Two hours later, a second blood sample was collected.
 The inclusion of OGTT provided information on the extent of impaired glucose tolerance, or IGT, and diabetes in the U.S. population.

-Participants aged 6 and over were asked to provide a full void of urine in the MEC using a specimen cup.
-The date and time of last urine void, along with the date, time, and volume of the urine specimen collected in the MEC were used to provide a measurement of urine flow rate.
-This urine specimen was also used: 1) to perform a urine pregnancy test on all female participants aged 12-59 years and menstruating females aged 8-11 years; 2) to perform an osmolality test to measure the amount of solute particles contained in urine; 3) to aliquot, store, and transport to multiple laboratories for analysis; and 4) to aliquot and bank for future studies.
+Participants aged 6 and older were asked to provide a full void of urine in the MEC using a specimen cup.
+The date and time of the last urine void, along with the date, time, and volume of the urine specimen collected in the MEC were used to provide a measurement of urine flow rate.
+The urine specimen was also used: 1) to perform a urine pregnancy test on all female participants aged 12-59 years and menstruating females aged 8-11 years; 2) to perform an osmolality test to measure the amount of solute particles contained in urine; 3) to aliquot, store, and transport to multiple laboratories for analysis; and 4) to aliquot and bank for future studies.

 In 2014, a random half sample of non-pregnant participants aged 20-69 years, examined in the MEC were asked to collect their urine for a 24-hour period.
 Participants were scheduled to return to a urine study mobile examination center (UMEC, which was parked next to the regular NHANES MEC) for two visits, one to start their urine collection and a second to return their kits and finish their collection.
 A random half of those who completed the initial 24-hour urine collection were recruited to collect a second 24-hour urine specimen 3 to 10 days later.